Glasspham/DB-GTVTHCM/Final_Exam/readme.md

 # Question.7:

-Which SQL is used for insert data
+Which SQL is used for insert data:

 a.
 INSERT INTO

 b.
 ADD

 c.
 MAKE

 d.
 CREATE

 # Question.8:

 Which of the following functions are built-in functions in SQL.

 a.
 COUNT, SUM, AVG, MAX, MIN

 b.
 SUM, AVG, MULT, DIV, MIN

 c.
 SUM, AVG, MIN, MAX, NAME

 d.
 SUM, AVG, MIN, MAX, MULT

 # Question.9:

 Which of the following commands create an index.
 a.
 Create Index ID

 b.
 Remove Index ID

 c.
 Add Index ID

 d.
 Change Index ID

 # Question.10: